Get covered under the Affordable Care Act

 Access to Coverage

-Prior to The Affordable Care Act many individuals were unable to recieve health insurance coverage due to financial or health status barriers.
-Now millions of Americans nationwide will recieve financial subsidies to help lower the cost of coverage or will be newly eligible to recieve Medicaid assistance due to the program's expansion.
+Prior to The Affordable Care Act many individuals were unable to receive health insurance coverage due to financial or health status barriers.
+Now millions of Americans nationwide will receive financial subsidies to help lower the cost of coverage or will be newly eligible to receive Medicaid assistance due to the program's expansion.